Halifax Atlantic

 Halifax Atlantic is a provincial electoral district in Nova Scotia, Canada, that elects one member of the Nova Scotia House of Assembly.

-The Member of the Legislative Assembly since 2013 has been Brendan Maguire of the Nova Scotia Liberal Party.
+The Member of the Legislative Assembly since 2013 has been Brendan Maguire of the Progressive Conservative Association of Nova Scotia.

 It is located in the Halifax Regional Municipality, just south of the Halifax peninsula.
 It includes Spryfield, Herring Cove, Sambro, and Harrietsfield.

 Geography

 The land area of Halifax Atlantic is 158 km2.